By Land Vehicle Through Poipet

 Be aware that the mini-buses or pickups will NOT leave Poipet until they are full – and by full this means every available seat in the bus is filled, including the uncomfortable pull out seats which effectively fill up all the aisles.
 This may mean you might have to wait for an hour or longer until the driver can find more tourists.
 If somehow you make it across the border to Poipet without having been finagled into transportation on the Thai side of the border, be sure to check out your seating arrangements before you commit to transportation.

-It will take about 45 to 60 minutes to cross the border.
-You have to pass through several small buildings, first the Thai customs and then the Cambodian customs – getting stamps and filling out forms as you go…typical border paperwork.
-As of press time, the cost of a visa is $20 to enter Cambodia – you can either get this before your trip by mail if you have a Cambodian embassy in your country, or you can get this at the border.
-If you decide to purchase your Visa at the border be sure you bring 1 or 2 small passport size photos with you, otherwise you will be charged an additional amount (around 200 baht) (a photo of yourself is required for the Cambodian Visa).
+Entering Cambodia from Thailand, one has to pass through several small buildings, first the Thai customs and then the Cambodian customs – getting stamps and filling out forms as you go…typical border paperwork.
+As of our latest update to our notes, the cost of a visa is $20 to enter Cambodia – you can either get this before your trip as an electronic visa, or you can get this at the border.
+If you decide to purchase your visa at the border be sure you bring 1 or 2 small passport size photos with you, otherwise you will be charged an additional amount (around 200 baht) (a photo of yourself is required for the Cambodian visa).
 If you don’t have a photo, you have to pay for one, but in my experience they do not take a photo of you, they just pocket the extra money.
 The Cambodian visa takes up an entire page in your passport.

 Many of the buses are in very bad shape – you might even be sitting on springs where the cushion used to be or on hard seats.
 Some buses have cushions.
 For this ride you definitely want a seat that has some padding on top of it.

-You can take a truck/pickup to Siem Reap in which you will be seated on benches in the back of the truck.
-This is a bumpy ride to be sure – its probably faster than a bus but if it rains it can get quite miserable.
+One can take a truck/pickup to Siem Reap in which you will be seated on benches in the back of the vehicle.
+This is a bumpy ride to be sure – its probably faster than a bus but if it rains it can be quite miserable.
 The truck driver should have a tarp that he can give you to put over yourself, but this only helps so much.
 During the rainy season, especially if you are traveling this road in the late afternoon or night you might want to consider taking a bus instead of a truck.

 – Flights are available to the international airport at Siem Reap from most major SE Asian cities.
-Aside from often being cheaper (especially when one factors in the time involved in overland travel) flights avoid avoid the often terrible Cambodian roads and you will save yourself alot of time.
-One way flights from the Siem Reap Airport to Bangkok run about $145.
-Some of the guest houses and or travel agencies in Siem Reap can arrange airfare for you.
-Photos of the Siem Reap airport are available here: www2s.biglobe.ne.jp/~ito-nori/rep/rep100.html
+Aside from often being cheaper (especially when one factors in the time involved in overland travel) flights avoid avoid the often terrible Cambodian roads.
+Some of the guest houses and or travel agencies in Siem Reap can arrange airfare.

 In & Around Town

 It used to be forbidden to rent motorbikes to tourists for use outside the main part of Siem Reap.
-The main reason for this is that there are still too many unexploded land mines and its not good to have tourists accidentally running over these.
+The main reason for this is that there were still too many un-exploded land mines and its not good to have tourists accidentally running over these.
 Many areas around Siem Reap have still not been cleared of land mines.
 However, as of our latest update to this review, both motorbikes and electric bikes are easily rented – just be careful driving in the often chaotic traffic.

-If you rent a motorbike you will be driven by a driver.
-A motorbike rental is about $10/day.
-Tuk Tuks are another option – these run about $15 day for unlimited use – driver included.
+Tuk Tuks are another option – these run about $35 day for unlimited use – driver included.
 You can also rent regular bicycles.